 Miscellaneous itemized deductions that are greater than 2% of your adjusted gross income are deductible for normal tax purposes, but they are not deductible for AMT purposes.
 These expenses include unreimbursed employee business expenses, expenses for the production of income, tax-return preparation expenses, and many others too numerous to mention here.
-Unlike the previous items, you do have much more control over these expenses.
+Unlike with the previous items, you do have much more control over these expenses.
 If you know they'll be large, make sure to do your AMT planning so you don't lose the tax benefit of these expenses.

 Large capital gains

 You might have heard that the lower tax rates for capital gains will not trigger the dreaded AMT.
 That's only partially true.
 For AMT purposes, you'll also receive a lower rate on long-term capital gains.
 But because of the workings of the AMT, a large long-term capital gain could trigger some AMT taxes.
-So if you've done well with your long-term investments and are looking to liquidate, at the very least you should review your AMT consequences and determine what (if any) impact such a sale would have.
-If you look before you leap, you can potentially take steps to minimize your AMT taxes (for example, by selling only part of the investment in each of two or three tax years).
+So if you've done well with your long-term investments and are looking to liquidate, you should at the very least review your AMT consequences and determine what (if any) impact such a sale would have.
+If you look before you leap, you can potentially take steps to minimize your AMT taxes -- for example, by selling only part of the investment in each of two or three tax years.

 Incentive stock options (ISOs)

 If you receive ISOs from your employer, beware.
 The bargain element -- the difference between your exercise price and the fair market value of the stock on the exercise date -- is considered a tax preference for AMT purposes.
-While you'll owe no regular tax on this bargain element, it could certainly trigger the AMT.
+Although you'll owe no regular tax on this bargain element, it could certainly trigger the AMT.
 For many of you, this could be a very large trigger for the AMT.
 ISO issues are much too complicated to discuss here in any detail.
-Just know that if you're exercising ISOs, you potentially have big AMT issues.
+Just know that if you're exercising ISOs, you have potentially big AMT issues.